top of page

 Patrick Schneider

-Bishops & Presbyters
+Bishops and Presbyters

 Paul warned the church elders of Ephesus: "Keep watch over yourselves and all the flock of which the Holy Spirit has made you overseers.
 Be shepherds of the church of God, which he bought with his own blood" (Acts 20:28).
 He also gave these instructions to Timothy: